illinois-cs241/assignment-docs/advanced_c.md

   // matched.
 Otherwise, return dict_NULL

   my_dict("destroy");
+  // The same as calling my_dict(NULL); You will need to support both
   // The destroy operation consumes no arguments and should free any heap memory
   // used interally and reset the internal state for further use.
   // The return value is undefined.